stm32-periph/stm32f10/FWLib/examples/SDIO/readme.txt

 Example description
 ===================
-This example provides a basic example of how to use the SDIO firmware library and an associate driver to perform read/write operations on the SD Card memory mounted on the STM3210E-EVAL board.
+This example provides a basic example of how to use the SDIO firmware library and an associate driver to perform read/write operations on the SD Card memory (SD Card V1.1 protocol) mounted on the STM3210E-EVAL board.
 Below is a description of the different example steps:
   - Configure the SDIO according to the desired SDIO_CK clock frequency.
   - Reset the SD Card